mridul037/mridul037/README.md

 **Quote of the hour:**

-Less code equals less bugs.
+Deleted code is debugged code.

-~ Kevlin Henney
+~ Jeff Sickel
 <pre>

 </pre>